ATM Hemayet Uddin

-A. T. M. Hemaet Uddin (1955 — 2019) was a Bangladeshi Islamic scholar and politician.
+Abu T. Mohammad Hemayet Uddin (1955 — 2019) was a Bangladeshi Islamic scholar and politician.
 He served as the joint secretary general of Islami Andolan Bangladesh and the president of its Dhaka district branch.
 He led the movement to gain autonomy for the Bangladesh Madrasah Education Board.
 In the 2002 undivided Dhaka City Corporation mayoral election, he secured the second position.

 Early life

-Hemaet Uddin was born in 1955 in Morrelganj, Bagerhat.
-His father's name was Abdul Ali.
-He was the second of eleven brothers and five sisters.
+Hemaet Uddin was born in 1955 in Morrelganj, Bagerhat, then part of the Khulna Division of East Bengal, Pakistan.
+He was the second child of the eleven sons and five daughters of Maulana Abdul Ali Khalifatabadi.
 He started his education at his father's institution.
 He completed the memorization of the Qur'an at Khulna Shiromoni Hafezia Madrasah.
 He later earned a Kamil degree from Government Madrasah-e-Alia, Dhaka and an MA in Islamic Studies from the University of Dhaka.

 Career

 In his professional life, he was a professor at Abuzar Gifari College in Malibagh, Dhaka, and an associate professor at Rampura Ekramunnesa Degree College.
 He also served as the principal of his father's institution for some time.
 For 42 years, he was the Imam and Khatib of the West Rajabazar Jame Mosque in Farmgate.
 In 1987, he established the West Rajabazar Hefzkhana.
 He also founded numerous mosques and madrasahs, including Matuail Allah Kareem Madrasah.